How to Manage Salesforce Licensing in Certero

 • Enter the Salesforce username, password, and security token

-4. Configure scheduling for automated data collection using the platform's standard scheduling approach.
+4. Configure scheduling for automated data collection.

 5. Save and run the connector to perform the initial data pull.